UA-CS491-591/WashingtonHerald/README.md

 - View stories by category
 - View information about an author
 - Free text search for stories
-- Splash Screen and icon
+- Splash screen and icon
 - Must work on 4 inch and 3.5 inch screens

 ###Writers App